bkauler/oe-qky-src/readme.md

 Note that the Internet connection must be maintained throughout the build, as some packages, such as libreoffice, download extra source packages during compile.
 In otherwords, you cannot download all source packages prior to commencing the build.

+An annoyance is that libreoffice does not preserve the downloads globally for other builds.
+So, everytime that libreoffice gets compiled, it has to download lots of extra packages.

 Off we go, for the next few hours (or days, depending on your PC):